Zork I: The Great Underground Empire

 For me, the best point of this game is that it is a pure text adventure.
 I always have a passion for interactive fiction.
 It enables you to free your imagination on the mystical world that surrounds you and not be confined by someone else's idea of what the fantasy world may look like.
 So if you are a fan of graphical adventures, you may find it difficult to get into this one.
 Unlike most graphics based adventure games, you really have to think to play instead of just clicking on anything that tickles your fancy.
 The only flaws in this game are the lack of an auto-map function and the incorporation of 2 dreaded mazes.
 Random death can also occur (digging in the sand) and appears unavoidable.

 Full version of the Zork trilogy (including this game) is available as free download for a limited time in 1997 from Activision.
-The promotion is to celebrate the twentieth anniversary of the Zork trilogy and to welcome the release of the sequel Zork Grand Inquisitor.
+The promotion is to celebrate the 20th anniversary of the Zork trilogy and to welcome the release of the sequel Zork Grand Inquisitor.
 This game is perfect for all fans of text adventure who have yet to experience the magic of Zork.
 Not only can you have fun playing this game, you can also learn a lot about how the history of interactive fiction and how the adventure genre has since evolved.
 Zork I: The Great Underground Empire is a must for any text adventure fan, new or experienced.
 If you have not played Zork, you simply do not know what you have missed!